HMS Leopard (1790): The Chesapeake-Leopard affair

 In early 1807, a handful of British sailors—some of American birth—deserted their ships, which were then blockading French ships in Chesapeake Bay, and joined the crew of USS Chesapeake.
 In an attempt to recover the British deserters, Captain Salusbury Pryce Humphreys, commanding Leopard, hailed Chesapeake and requested permission to search her.
 Commodore James Barron of Chesapeake refused and Leopard opened fire.
 Caught unprepared, Barron surrendered and Humphreys sent boarders to search for the deserters.
-The boarding party seized four deserters from the Royal Navy–three Americans and one British-born sailor–and took them to Halifax, where the British sailor, Jenkin Ratford, was hanged for desertion.
+The boarding party seized four deserters from the Royal Navy—three Americans and one British-born sailor—and took them to Halifax, where the British sailor, Jenkin Ratford, was hanged for desertion.
 The Americans were initially sentenced to 500 lashes, but had their sentence commuted; Britain also offered to return them to America.

 The incident caused severe political repercussions in the United States, and nearly led to the two nations going to war.

 Leopard escorted a convoy from Portsmouth on 6 May 1808.
 Leopard left the convoy on 28 July at 35°S 7°E.

-She then was part of the convoy assigned to Josias Rowley in the Mauritius campaign of 1809–11 in the Indian Ocean.
+She then was part of the convoy assigned to Josias Rowley in the Mauritius campaign of 1809–1811 in the Indian Ocean.

 Fate

 In 1812, Leopard had her guns removed and was converted to a troopship.
-On 28 June 1814 she was en route from Britain to Quebec, carrying a contingent of 475 Royal Scots Guardsmen, when she grounded on Anticosti Island in heavy fog.
+On 28 June 1814 she was en route from Britain to Quebec, carrying a contingent of 475 Scots Guardsmen, when she grounded on Anticosti Island in heavy fog.
 Leopard was destroyed, but all on board survived.